Charlotte Snoxall MBACP Accred. UKRCP

 - Sexual abuse

 Other areas of counselling I deal with

 Compulsive Eating Disorders

-£70 per hour for individual therapy and supervision
+£70 per session (50 minutes) for individual therapy and supervision

 Maps & Directions

 Type of session